v6d-io/v6d/k8s/cmd/README.md

 * [vineyardctl](#vineyardctl)	 - vineyardctl is the command-line tool for interact with the Vineyard Operator.
 * [vineyardctl deploy backup-job](#vineyardctl-deploy-backup-job)	 - Deploy a backup job of vineyard cluster on kubernetes
-* [vineyardctl deploy cert-manager](#vineyardctl-deploy-cert-manager)	 - Deploy the cert-manager on kubernetes
 * [vineyardctl deploy csidriver](#vineyardctl-deploy-csidriver)	 - Deploy the vineyard csi driver on kubernetes
 * [vineyardctl deploy operator](#vineyardctl-deploy-operator)	 - Deploy the vineyard operator on kubernetes
 * [vineyardctl deploy recover-job](#vineyardctl-deploy-recover-job)	 - Deploy a recover job to recover a backup of current vineyard cluster on kubernetes